Shape attitudes.

 influence 51: Move people

-CONNECTion, PERSUAsion, IMPACT
+motivation, PERSUAsion, IMPACT

-HOW TO SHAPE ATTITUDES
+HOW TO communicate persuasively

-HOW TO Sway decisions
+HOW TO impact decision-making

 If you understand how people choose, you can better predict what they will choose.
 Learn about the factors that influence choice to more effectively impact consumer, legal, and organizational decision-making.